hpc-uk/archer-benchmarks/reports/single_node/index.md

 [OpenSBLI](https://opensbli.github.io/) is a high-level framework for finite-difference based models, particularly for CFD simulations.
 It uses a Python-based Domain Specific Language (DSL) which can then generate C++ source code with (optionally) OpenMP, CUDA, OpenCL or OpenACC components for a variety of computer architectures (e.g. CPU, GPGPU).
 This benchmark uses double precision floating point operations (as is used in practice by users).

 The OpenSBLI 512^3, Taylor-Green vortex benchmark was supplied by the UK Turbulence Consortium.
-We expect this benchmark to be bound primarily by memory performance.
-This is a strong scaling benchmark.

 <a id="tab11"></a>Table 11: Summary of OpenSBLI compile options on different platforms